-- Describe and explain the role of liver function in bilirubin metabolism and identify thetests used for bilirubin analysis, and relate laboratory results of SGOT,SGPT, GGT, ALPto clinical diagnosis. - Perform various biochemical tests to determine creatinine, urea clearance and albumin, ketone bodies, glucose in urine. - Describe metabolism, detoxification and removal of waste products from the body as essential for healing and regenerative process.
+- Describe and explain the role of liver function in bilirubin metabolism and identify the tests used for bilirubin analysis (L1). - Relate laboratory results of SGOT, SGPT, GGT, ALPto clinical diagnosis(L3). - Perform various biochemical tests to determine creatinine, urea clearance and albumin, ketone bodies, glucose in urine (L2). - Describe metabolism, detoxification and removal of waste products from the body as essential for healing and regenerative process (L2). - Understands common disorders of liver and kidney (L2).